alexx-files/netsweeper/README.md

     int: define the number of tries to send before timeout
 filename: (READ/WRITE)
-    str: define the file name with IP address list scanports = (0, 0)  # list/tuple/str: define the ports to be scanned.
-See example_tcp_half_open.py scan_down_host_ports = False  # boolean: define if port scan will run for host that not answered
+    str: define the file name with IP address list scanports = (0, 0)
-                              # the ping request.
+    list/tuple/str: define the ports to be scanned.
+See example_tcp_half_open.py scan_down_host_ports = False
-max_ports_scan_threads = 10  # Interger: define the number of ports that will be scanned
+    boolean: define if port scan will run for host that not answered the ping request. max_ports_scan_threads = 10
-                             # simultaneously per host.
+    interger: define the number of ports that will be scanned simultaneously per host.
 ```

 ## Examples